-- (a) The decision to award tenure to an employee shall be a result of meritorious performance and shall be based on established criteria specified in writing by the University.
-The decision shall take into account the following: - (1) annual performance evaluations; - (2) the needs of the department/unit, college/unit, and University; - (3) the contributions of the employee to the employee's academic unit (program, department/unit, college/unit); and - (4) the contributions the employee is expected to make to the institution. - (b) The University shall givemake available a copy of the criteria for tenure to employees eligible for tenure, and, beginning with the second year of employment, each such employee shall be apprised in writing once each year of the employee's progress toward tenure.
-For example, employees hired Fall 20142019 or Spring 20152020 will receive their first cumulative progress evaluation in Spring 20162021.
+(a) The decision to award tenure to an employee shall be a result of meritorious performance and shall be based on established criteria specified in writing by the department, college, and University,

+(b) The department, college, and University shall make available a copy of the criteria for tenure to employees eligible for tenure, and, beginning with the second year of employment, each such employee shall be apprised in writing once each year of the employee's progress toward tenure.
+For example, employees hired Fall 2021 or Spring 2022 will receive their first cumulative progress evaluation in Spring 2023.
 The appraisal shall be included as a separate component of the annual evaluation and is intended to provide assistance and counseling to candidates to help them to qualify themselves for tenure.
-The employee may request, in writing, a meeting with an administrator at the next higher level to discuss concerns regarding the tenure appraisal which that were not resolved in previous discussions with the evaluator - (c) Tenure criteria shall be available in the department/unit office and/or at the college/unit level.
+The employee may request, in writing, a meeting with an administrator at the next higher level to discuss concerns regarding the tenure appraisal that were not resolved in previous discussions with an evaluator.

+(c) Tenure criteria shall be available in the department/unit office and/or at the college/unit level.